troxel/webpanel/README.md

 >cd /opt/webpanel
 >./webpanel.py

-Also the unit file runs the webpanel in quiet mode.
+Also the unit file runs the webpanel in quiet mode -q.

 ## DEV_MODE

 If a file DEV_MODE exists in webpanel directory then template renders will include the source of the templates in the output.

+## Command line Options

+-q  Runs in production mode.
+Most notably it turns off autoreload which is a resource hog and turns off stdout to console.

 # Dependencies